 Seize every opportunity

 While working for an agency you’re regularly going to be out of your comfort zone.
 You could be pulled into a client meeting with no notice, help pitch for a colossal project or have tasks assigned to you which are so complicated they may as well be in a foreign language.
-These are invaluable chances to improve your technical and interpersonal skills, don’t resist them.
+These are invaluable chances to improve your technical and social skills, don’t resist them.

 It could end at any moment